prabhsharan1/Polarity-Game/Readme.md

 # Polarity Game

 **Polarity Game** is an exciting 2D physics-based game where players navigate through magnetic fields with changing polarities.
 The goal is to collect objects, avoid obstacles, and reach the end goal while switching polarities to interact with magnetic forces.

 ![Polarity Game Screenshot](https://raw.githubusercontent.com/prabhsharan1/RFM/main/Polarity%20Game%201592x1198.png)

 ## Features

-- **Magnetic Forces:** The player experiences magnetic forces depending on the polarity they choose (positive or negative).
+- **Magnetic Forces:** Experience dynamic magnetic forces depending on the chosen polarity (positive or negative).
-- **Multiple Levels:** The game features multiple levels, with each level introducing more obstacles and collectibles.
+- **Multiple Levels:** Navigate through progressively challenging levels with increasing obstacles and collectibles.
-- **Time Challenge:** A timer counts down as players progress through the levels, increasing the challenge as the game advances.
+- **Time Challenge:** A countdown timer adds urgency and increases the challenge as the game advances.
-- **Collectibles:** The player must collect items to score points.
+- **Collectibles:** Collect items to score points and unlock new levels.
-- **Polarity Switching:** Players can switch between positive and negative polarity using the spacebar to interact with magnetic objects.
+- **Polarity Switching:** Switch between positive and negative polarity using the spacebar to interact with magnetic objects.
-- **Background Music & Sound Effects:** Background music and sound effects are included to enhance the gaming experience.
+- **Background Music & Sound Effects:** Immersive background music and sound effects enhance gameplay.
-- **Dynamic Difficulty:** The game becomes progressively more difficult as the player advances through levels, with increasing speed and obstacles.
+- **Dynamic Difficulty:** Difficulty increases with faster speeds and more complex obstacles as you progress.

 ## Installation